What is an Agent? What is an agent?

 Lower-level managers at call centers are called team leaders, and their goal is to get the best performance out of those under their supervision.
 A customer service director or call center manager is usually their supervisor.

-Here are some primary duties of call center team leaders to maximize productivity and quality customer care: Handling daily operations
+Here are some primary duties of call center team leaders to maximize productivity and quality customer care: Handling day-to-day operations

 Leaders of call center teams are hands-on leaders.
 They ensure that proper processes are followed and offer regular instructions to their employees on what to do and how to improve.